cfconor/rpg-book-repository/README.md

 ### Languages and Markups Used
 * HTML (keeping with HTML5 best practices)
+    * Used for markup on the website, and format the content that would be served
 * CSS3
+    * added styling and UX functionality with Materialize CSS and created stylesheets.
 * Javascript
+    * used to add additional functions on certain Materialize CSS components, such as dropdowns and mobile nav bars.
 * Python
+    * Used to drive the back end behaviour, build the website page heirarchy and communicate with the database.
 * Jinja (used to inject Python code snippets into the html pages)
+    * Used to implement python behaviour in certain parts of the HTML pages, with for loops, if-else statements and HTML inheritance across pages.
 ### Data Management
 * MongoDB used to create a non-relational database which could be accessed by users via the user interface